akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 ___
 ## 1. Including Cp values to the h5 files
 Add the script "add_cp_to_h5.py" to the directory "results" in your project.
+Take a look at the script, you should modify some values according with your simulation parameters.

 - Load the default Kratos version at the cluster:
 ```shell